Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 and the derivatives of the $\vect{K}$ matrix are

 where states are ordered by their number of bonds from fewest to most.
-The derivatives of the matrix $\tilde{\vect{K}}$ or $\dbtilde{\vect{K}}$ can be obtained from the derivatives of $\vect{K}$ by the appropriate removal of the rows and columns at the the index of the absorbing and source states.
+The derivatives of the matrix $\tilde{\vect{K}}$ or $\dbtilde{\vect{K}}$ can be obtained from the derivatives of $\vect{K}$ by the appropriate removal of the rows and columns at the index of the absorbing and source states.
 The numerical minimization of Eq.~\eqref{eq:lossFunction} is complicated by the high-dimension of the parameter search.
-Standard minimization algorithms, such as the Nelder-Mead or Broyden-Fletcher-Goldfarb-Shanno (BFGS) methods, make use of gradients, but this can lead to difficulties in locating the global minimum.
+Standard minimization algorithms, such as the Nelder--Mead or Broyden--Fletcher--Goldfarb--Shanno (BFGS) methods, make use of gradients, but this can lead to difficulties in locating the global minimum.
 For such situations, methods that combine local gradient search algorithms with multiple trajectory sampling are suitable\cite{Tseng:2008,Liao:2011,Kumar:2015}.